Pascal Cervo: Life and career

-He directed three short films, the first in 2008 Valérie n'est plus ici (Valérie is not here anymore), then Monsieur Lapin (Mister Rabbit) - a reflection on loneliness - in 2013 and Hugues in 2017 which won the short film prize of festival of Pantin.
+He directed three short films, the first in 2008 Valérie n'est plus ici (Valérie is not here anymore), then Monsieur Lapin (Mister Rabbit) - a reflection on loneliness - in 2013 and Hugues in 2017, for which he won the short film prize of the festival of Pantin.

 Pascal Cervo replies to Catherine Deneuve in Le Cancre (2016).
-He was recently praised for his first role in Jours de France (Four Days in France) in 2017, where he interprets Pierre who after leaving his companion Paul (Arthur Igual) travels France randomly and meets unknown people using Grindr.
+He was recently praised for his first role in Jours de France (Four Days in France) in 2017, where he interprets Pierre, who, after leaving his companion Paul (Arthur Igual), travels France randomly and meets unknown people using Grindr.